There are quite a few options to consider when deciding where your baby will sleep.

 “My daughter sleeps in my room in her cot, she’s 8 months old and still wakes, so she will stay in there until she stops waking through the night!” — Zoey Perry, BB Fan

 Baby Sleep Option #2 – Co-Sleeper

-Cosleepers wont last you as long as a cot, they have an infant weight limit of 10.4 kgs, but I am a huge fan of them as they are portable, easy to set up and dissemble and great for travelling or nights away from home – baby will have the familiar smells of his own bed.
+Co-sleepers wont last as long as a cot, as they have an infant weight limit of 10.4 kgs.
+Yet I am a huge fan of them, as they are portable, easy to set up and dissemble and great for travelling or nights away from home – baby will have the familiar smells of his own bed.